theobald-software/helpcenter.theobald-software.github.io/includes/server/server-settings.md

 #### Collect Usage Data

 When this checkbox is active, usage data is stored in your local installation directory.
 If this checkbox is deactivated, no usage data is collected.

-Usage data is collected to improve {{ productName }} and better cater to customer needs.
-Typical usage data includes the source type and extraction types that are in use, referenced SAP objects, statistics about axtraction runs, etc.
-For more information, refer to our [privacy policy](https://theobald-software.com/en/privacy-policy/).

 #### Upload Usage Data